-Location: These great cats are found throughout the main Central Asian mountain ranges, with China’s Tibet region holding a relatively high population, and animals also found in India, Nepal, Russia, Pakistan, Tajikistan, Uzbekistan, Myanmar, Kazakhstan, Bhutan, and Afghanistan.
+These great cats are found throughout the main Central Asian mountain ranges.
+China’s Tibet region holds a relatively high population, and animals are also found in India, Nepal, Russia, Pakistan, Tajikistan, Uzbekistan, Myanmar, Kazakhstan, Bhutan, and Afghanistan.

 David Shepherd Wildlife Foundation

-David Shepherd Wildlife Foundation sells artwork to fund breeding programmes, anti-poaching projects, field work and education programmes to protect different species around the world including snow leopards.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect different species worldwide, including snow leopards.

-Panthera is an American based organisation.
-Their main focus is to conserve the world’s largest wild cats including Snow Leopards by supporting research and education programmes in different countries.
+Panthera is an American-based organization.
+Their main focus is to conserve the world’s largest wild cats, including Snow Leopards, by supporting research and education programs in different countries.